-- The HARH Library and Historical Archive is open to the research public from Monday to Friday, from 9.00 a.m. to 2.00 p.m.
-It does not operate on Saturdays, Sundays and public holidays.
+- The HARH is open to the research public from Monday to Friday, 9.00 a.m. to 2.00 p.m.
+It is not open on Saturdays, Sundays and public holidays.

-- Researchers must sign in the reader-researchers’ book and enter their address and phone number.
+- Researchers are required to sign in the reader-researcher book when they arrive and to provide their address and telephone number.

-- HARH archives and booklets are not accessible to researchers.
-Researchers wishing to study books or archives must complete the forms available for this purpose.
-Until they return the material they requested to the official responsible, they are personally responsible for it.
+- The archival rooms and library storage rooms of the HARH are not accessible to researchers.
+Researchers wishing to study books or archives must fill in the forms provided for this purpose.
+Until they return the material they have requested to the responsible officer, they are personally responsible for it.

-- The study of books and archival material takes place exclusively in the reading room.
-Borrowing is not allowed.
+- The study of books and archival material is carried out exclusively in the reading room.
+Borrowing is not permitted.

-- Access to archival material is allowed depending on the processing stage of the requested file.
+- Access to archival material is permitted depending on the stage of processing of the requested file.

-- The researcher should treat the material with care and respect.
-They must be careful not to damage the material and not interfere with the order of the material.
-Notes on books and archival material are not allowed.
-The material must be returned to the official responsible, in the condition and form delivered.
+- The researcher must treat the material with care and respect.
+He/she must be careful not to cause damage to the material and not to interfere with the order of the material.
+No notes on the books and archival material are permitted.
+The material must be returned to the responsible officer in the condition and form in which it was delivered.

-- If it is found that a book or archival material has been removed from the HARH site, the person responsible for this operation shall lose the right to enter the premises of the HARH.
+- If it is found that a book or archival material has been removed from the premises of the HARH, the person responsible for this act shall lose the right to enter the premises of the HARH.

-The reproduction of books and archival material is permitted upon written request and after consultation with the official responsible.
+The reproduction of books and archival material shall be authorized following a written request and after consultation with the responsible official.

-B. The details of the person responsible for issuing or producing
+B. The personal data of the person responsible for the publication or production

 D. The purpose for which it is requested